lyubomir-bozhinov/my-manager-readme/README.md

 - **Calendar** – Please book most meetings in advance so I can prioritise and prepare.
 If you’re blocked or need urgent help, let me know—we’ll sort it out ASAP.

 ### **Working Hours & Flexibility**
-- **In-Office Days** – Our anchor days for planning and team time are flexible (we'll defined them togetherr).
+- **In-Office Days** – Our anchor days for planning and team time are flexible (we'll define them togetherr).
 - **Remote Work** – I fully trust you to manage your time.
 If you’re away for more than an hour during core hours (10am–4pm), add an “Out of Office” note to your calendar.
 - **After Hours** – No response expected unless you’re on-call.
 Please avoid checking Slack/Teams outside work hours.